Drafting Indemnification Provisions in Commercial Loan Transactions

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide an analytical framework for drafting and negotiating indemnity provisions in commercial loan agreements.
+This CLE course will provide an analytical framework for drafting and negotiating indemnity provisions in commercial loan agreements.
 The panel will discuss the types of indemnities typically found in commercial finance transactions and the use of insurance as a substitute or a supplement to indemnity.
 They will explain the differences between covenant, guaranty, and indemnity.

 - The legal effect of indemnity